Core Program Application

 Moderate

-Strong grades in rigorous courses (MATH 411, STAT 414, CSCE 221) signal more than a 4.0 in less demanding coursework.
-Rigor of the courses matters more than raw GPA.
-A perfect GPA alone without any other signal is less compelling than a 3.4 with three interesting projects and clear momentum.
+Strong grades in challenging courses (MATH 411, STAT 414, CSCE 221) tell us more than a 4.0 in less demanding coursework.
+Course difficulty matters more than raw GPA.
+A perfect GPA alone without anything else is less compelling than a 3.4 with three interesting projects and clear momentum.

 Communication & Fit